-When I was a young adult in the 1970s and 1980s, the overhead projector (OHP) was very much the 'in-thing' to use for anyone delivering information to a group of people.
+When I was a young adult in the 1970s and 1980s, the overhead projector was very much the 'in-thing' to use for anyone delivering information to a group.
 Quite apart from the questionable possibility of it improving learning, it showed that the user was up-to-date with technology.

 An overhead projector was normally referred to simply as an OHP.

 Before the overhead projector, the most common way of delivering a presentation was known as 'chalk and talk'.
-The person giving the information simply spoke and used chalk to write or draw on a blackboard.
+The person giving the information simply spoke and used chalk to write or draw on a blackboard - today normally called a chalkboard - necessarily facing away from the children.
 This was how children were taught in Victorian times, right through to my own schooling in the 1950s.
-(Slide projectors with talk and even films were also used occasionally but rather as a special event or treat.)
+Slide projectors with talk and even films were also used occasionally but rather as a special event or treat.

 The overhead projector enabled:

 - what would otherwise go onto a blackboard/chalkboard to be written in advance and